-A serving of soyfoods provides approximately 7 to 15 grams of high-quality protein or as much as 12 to 25 percent of daily protein requirements for the average adult.
-Like all plant proteins, soybeans provide all of the essential amino acids.
-But the amino acid pattern of soy protein comes especially close to meeting human requirements, and soy protein is also highly digestible.
-As a result, the quality of soy protein is considered to be excellent and comparable to animal proteins.2 However, unlike many commonly-consumed protein-rich foods, soyfoods are low in saturated fat.
+A serving of soyfoods provides approximately 7 to 15 grams of protein or as much as 12 to 25 percent of daily protein requirements for the average adult.

+Soy protein is highly digestible, and its amino acid pattern well matches human requirements.
+Consequently, the quality of soy protein equals that of animal protein and is higher than all other plant proteins.
+Furthermore, unlike many commonly consumed protein-rich foods, soyfoods are low in saturated fat.

-Soyfoods also provide minerals such as potassium and vitamins such as folate.3 And, depending upon processing, they can provide significant amounts of fiber and calcium.
-In addition, some commercial soy products such as soymilk are fortified with calcium, vitamin D, and vitamin B12.
+Soyfoods also provide a variety of vitamins and minerals, such as the B vitamin folate and the mineral potassium.
+In addition, many soyfoods such as soynuts and edamame provide ample amounts of fiber.
+Furthermore, some soy products such as soymilk and soy burgers, are fortified with nutrients such as calcium, vitamin D, and vitamin B12.